nrs99/subzer0/README.md

 <<<<<<< HEAD
 # CSE 216
-This is an individual student repository.
-It is intended for use during phase 0.
+This is a seperate repository.
+It is intended for use during phase 2.
 =======
 # subzero #
 ## team mates ##